 Adjustments based on SEO data are key to optimizing your internal linking approach for better results.

-Note: While automation tools for internal linking may seem convenient, they often lack the context and strategic placement that manual linking offers.
+Pro tip: While automation tools for internal linking may seem convenient, they often lack the context and strategic placement that manual linking offers.
 Automated links can lead to irrelevant connections and overuse of certain internal pages, diminishing user experience and potentially harming your SEO.
-So, avoid automated internal link building via.
-WordPress plugins and other third-party tools.

-Now you know how to build an internal linking strategy, let’s look at some best practices:
+Now you know how to build an internal linking strategy, let’s look at some best practices to follow:

 1. Use descriptive anchor texts